Exploring scalar contributions with $K^+ \to \pi^+ \ell^+ \ell^-$: Branching ratio vs. Forward-Backward Asymmetry

-The bounds on $f_S$ that we derived from both the BR and the $A_{\rm FB}$ measurements are presented in Table~\ref{tab:fS_from_AFB_BR}, considering various experimental measurements.
-In each panel of Table~\ref{tab:fS_from_AFB_BR}, the second column corresponds to the experimental value, while the last column denotes the resulting upper bound on $f_S$.
-Notably, as illustrated in the lower left panel, the most stringent constraint currently arises from the NA62 measurement of $A_{\rm FB}$~\cite{NA62:2022qes}, yielding an upper bound of $7.7 \times 10^{-6}$ for $|f_S|$ at a 90\% CL.
-This bound is approximately seven times stronger than the one achievable from the branching ratio as measured by the same experiment.
+Notice that the bound from the NA62 measurement of $A_{\rm FB}$ is approximately seven times stronger than the one from the branching ratio as measured by the same experiment.
 However, it is important to note that this constraint may not apply to scenarios involving lepton flavour universality violating scalar contributions.
 Regarding the electron mode, current constraints are solely derived from the BR measurements, utilising either the NA48/2~\cite{NA482:2009pfe} or E865~\cite{E865:1999ker} results.
+Our result is in agreement with the upper bound given by the E865 experiment~\cite{E865:1999ker}.
 While the NA62 collaboration has yet to measure the electron mode, assuming a similar enhancement as observed in the muon channel compared to NA48/2 (a factor of 3), the upper limit for $|f_S|$ in the electron channel could potentially decrease to $\sim 4 \times 10^{-5}$.